theatlantic/citylab-data/citylab-congress/methodology.md

 </tr>
 </tbody>
 </table>
 Because it's "fuzzy," the algorithm tells us how confident it is that a given district belongs in its category.
 Many are clear and decisive.
-For example, Nebraska's 3rd District was given a 97.5 percent chance of being "pure rural," while Illinois' 4th District had a 99.8 percent chance of being "pure urban."
+For example, Nebraska's 3rd District has a 97.5 percent resemblance to the "pure rural" cluster, while Illinois' 4th District had a 99.8 percent resemblance to "pure urban."

 Others were more ambiguous.
-Minnesota's 3rd District, for example, was categorized as "Low-density suburban," but the algorithm put it there with a 52.5 percent confidence.
-There was a 26.5 percent chance that the 3rd District was actually a better fit for "High-density suburban," plus minor odds for other district types.
-That's because Minnesota's 3rd District's high percentage of medium-density neighborhoods matched other "High-density suburban" districts — but its low share of high-density neighborhoods and moderate share of low-density neighborhoods were closer to "Low-density suburban" districts.
+Minnesota's 3rd District, for example, was categorized as "sparse suburban," but it had only a 52.5 percent resemblance.
+It also had a 26.5 percent resemblance to "dense suburban," plus minor odds for other district types.
+That's because Minnesota's 3rd District's abundance of medium-density neighborhoods matched other "dense suburban" districts — but its small share of high-density neighborhoods and moderate share of low-density neighborhoods were closer to "sparse suburban" districts.

 Running the c-means clustering algorithm over and over again produced slightly different results for some districts on the edge between two different clusters.
 But the big picture was remarkably consistent.

 We've chosen to report each district as belonging to a single category, as sorted by the c-means algorithm.
 But our [full data](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/clustered_districts.csv) contains each district's resemblance scores for each cluster, for those who want to be more attuned to uncertainty.
+(Reference the [column layout](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/cdi_columns.md) as a guide.)

 Political analysis
 ------------------